Brand Growth & SEO

 Retargeting And Data Privacy

-In an age where online privacy awareness is growing steadily, targeting must be done most ethically.
+In an era where online privacy awareness is growing steadily, targeting must be conducted in the most ethical manner.
 Here are a few sets of guidelines to follow:

 • Be transparent in data collection and usage.

-• Follow the regulations set by GDPR, CCPA, etc.
+• Follow the regulations set by the GDPR, CCPA, and other relevant laws.

 • Data shall be used responsibly and kept securely.